kubenet-dev/docs/docs/02-examples/02_discovery.md

 ```
 ///

 After the schema is configured we create a set of profiles that [sdc][sdc] uses to connect and sync the configurations from the devices.
-Also the credentials, using secrets are setup for the respectve device.
+Also the credentials, using secrets are setup for the respective device.

 /// details | Connection Profile